jeannieshe/mash-fa24/README.md

 **My goal for this semester was to create a machine learning model to histologically score transcriptomic data with fibrosis stage score and NAS, bringing clinical meaning to in vitro liver model conditions.**

-*Please [click here](NEET_Poster_Dec_2024.pdf) for a complete project poster that was presented in December 2024 at the MIT NEET Living Machines poster presentation.*

 ### Skills gained
 Through the 14-week semester, I challenged myself to train and save machine learning models from scratch.